okiyama/SRLChromeExtension/README.md

 Country flags next to name
 Favorites button with desktop notifications, lots of work though
 Only retrieve donation info if the month is not yet at 100% completion.
+Option to show the game the streamers are playing